 Many experts believe that Hippocrates and Galen were the very first to passionately advocate massage, dynamic stretches and hydrotherapy in order to treat injuries and ailments.
 They originally voiced their support for these treatments as far back as 460 B.C.

-In addition to ancient Greece, additional materials from China, Persia and Egypt have similar content.
+Additionally, China, Persia and Egypt all have similar histories with physical therapy.
 They describe the advantages of movement, stretching, exercise and massage for healing acute/chronic injuries and disorders.

 2. There Are Many Different Types of Physical Therapy

-Consolidating every physical therapist into one category is both inaccurate and wildly unfair to them.
+Did you know that physical therapists do not all fit into one category?
 Just like any other kind of healthcare, there are numerous specialties that benefit various types of injuries and diverse body parts.

-When it comes to physical therapy, some notable types include: orthopedic, acute care, post-operative care, cardiovascular, pulmonary rehab and many more.
+When it comes to physical therapy, some notable types include: orthopedic, acute care, post-operative care, cardiovascular, pulmonary rehab, prenatal and many more.
 In addition, there are speech therapists, pediatric physical therapists, and occupational therapists.

 3. Physical Therapy Can Reduce Patients’ Treatment Costs